msallin/SQLiteCodeFirst/README.md

 # SQLiteEfCodeFirstDbCreator
 Creates a [SQLite Database](https://sqlite.org/) from Code, using [Entity Framework](https://msdn.microsoft.com/en-us/data/ef.aspx) CodeFirst.

-This Project ships a "SqliteContextInitializer" which creates a new SQLite Database, based on your model/code.
+This Project ships a `SqliteContextInitializer` which creates a new SQLite Database, based on your model/code.
 I started with the code from flaub: https://gist.github.com/flaub/1968486e1b3f2b9fddaf

 Currently the following is supported: